vickio/a-brief-history-of-tanks/README.md

 # A Brief History of Tanks

 This is my entry for the r/proceduralgeneration [Procedural Challenge #3 - Armoured Fighting Vehicles](https://www.reddit.com/r/proceduralgeneration/comments/c7pcnk/procedural_challenge_3_armoured_fighting_vehicles/).
 It is a simple GPT-2 powered tank name and description generator.
-For sample output of 350 tanks, see [A Brief History of Tanks.md](A Brief History of Tanks.md).
-Here are few hand-picked examples:
+For sample output of 350 tanks, see [A Brief History of Tanks.md](A%20Brief%20History%20of%20Tanks.md).
+Here are few handpicked examples:

 > ## KONKEY
 >